Todd Solondz

-Biography
+Background

-Solondz was born in Newark, New Jersey.
+Solondz was born in 1959 in Newark, New Jersey, and grew up in its nearby suburbs.
 He wrote several screenplays while working as a delivery boy for the Writers Guild of America.
 Solondz earned his undergraduate degree in English from Yale and attended New York University's Master of Fine Arts program in film and television, but did not complete a degree.

-During the early 1990s, Solondz worked as a teacher of English as a second language to Russian immigrants in New York City and described the experience as positive.
+During the early 1990s, Solondz worked at NYANA as a teacher of English as a second language to Russian immigrants in New York City and described the experience as positive.

 Solondz is an atheist.
 In The A.V.
 Club's article "Is There a God?", he answered the question "Well, me, I'm an atheist, so I don't really believe there is.
 But I suppose I could be proven wrong."

+As of 2024, Solondz lives in New York City, in Greenwich Village.
+He and his wife have two children.

 Career

 1980s

 Solondz's student short film Schatt's Last Shot was produced in 1985, and was shown at least once in 1986.
 The title character is a high schooler who wants to get into Stanford University, but his gym teacher hates him.
 The teacher fails him because he cannot make a shot in basketball.
 He has no luck with the girl of his dreams, but he wishes he was more like the coach, whom he challenges to a game of one-on-one.

-In 1989 Solondz wrote and directed Fear, Anxiety & Depression, an episodic comedy about fledgling playwright Ira (played by Solondz) and his frustrating interactions with the opposite sex.
+In 1989 Solondz wrote and directed Fear, Anxiety & Depression, an episodic comedy about fledgling playwright Ira (played by Solondz) and his frustrating interactions with women.
 The film contains several musical interludes, including three songs written for the film.
 Stanley Tucci appears in one of his early roles as an old, disliked acquaintance of Ira, who takes up playwriting on a whim and becomes the toast of Off-Broadway.